 Once they have germinated the seeds can be transplanted to a light loam soil which has been fortified with rotted manure and plenty of bonemeal.
 Place light compost over the top and do not compress.
 Water very lightly on a daily basis, allowing the tiny seeds to become moist, not wet.

 When true leaves appear, the seeds are ready to be transplanted.
 At this stage ensure soil is low pH and high in nitrogen.

 You may find it easier to find a coffee plant than to find seeds.
-We recommend buying a coffee plant, which you can find at Lifestyle Home Garden in a 5 Litre bags for R199.99.
+We recommend buying a coffee plant, which you can find at Lifestyle Home Garden in various sizes!

 Under which conditions will my coffee plant thrive?